drvinceknight/pfm/nbs/chapters/01-using-notebooks/img/new_directory_structure/README.md

-A screenshot showing a new directory structure created in thefile explorer
+A screenshot showing a new directory structure created in the file explorer